bilgeinci/FaceTracking/README.md

 Figure 2.
 Yolov4-Tiny Architecture with 3 prediction layers

 <b>Dataset</b>
 In this study, WiderFace data set was used to create face detection model.
-WiderFace very seti kullanılmıştır.
 The Wider Face dataset [4] is the most challenging public face detection dataset mainly due to the wide variety of face scales, poses, occlusions, expressions, illuminations and faces with heavily makeup.
 It has 32,203 images and nearly 400k annotated faces.
 This dataset randomly select 40%/10%/50% data as training, validation and testing sets.
 There are 50% faces with small scales (between 10-50 pixels), 43% faces with medium scales (between 50-300 pixels) and 7% faces with large scales (over 300 pixels) in the dataset [4].
 There are three subsets with different difficulty: ‘Easy’, ‘Medium’, ‘Hard’.

 <b>System Hardware</b>
 The developed system runs on Jetson Nano.
 A camera with a Sony IMX219 sensor is used as the camera module.
 The hardware structure can be seen in Figure 3.